-Melissa Diane Smith is a leading authority on how to use food as medicine for a wide variety of health conditions.
-She is the author of the new cutting-edge book Going Against GMOs and the internationally recognized author of the groundbreaking Going Against the Grain: How Reducing and Avoiding Grains Can Revitalize Your Health and the companion guide Gluten Free Throughout the Year.
-She also is the author of User's Guide to Preventing and Reversing Diabetes Naturally and the coauthor of the national bestseller Syndrome X: The Complete Nutritional Program to Prevent and Reverse Insulin Resistance.
+Melissa Diane Smith is a leading authority on how to use food as medicine for a wide variety of health conditions and how to protect against health-degrading genetically modified organisms, known as GMOs, and pesticides.
+She is the author of the cutting-edge book Going Against GMOs and the internationally recognized author of the groundbreaking Going Against the Grain: How Reducing and Avoiding Grains Can Revitalize Your Health and the companion guide Gluten Free Throughout the Year.
+She also is the the coauthor of the national bestseller Syndrome X: The Complete Nutritional Program to Prevent and Reverse Insulin Resistance.
+For close to three decades, she has been educating the public about topics that are vital to understand to protect health but aren’t covered by the mainstream media.

 Melissa is a holistic nutrition expert who specializes in: